Internal structure of Earth

-The internal structure of Earth is the solid portion of the Earth, excluding its atmosphere and hydrosphere.
-The structure consists of an outer silicate solid crust, a highly viscous asthenosphere and solid mantle, a liquid outer core whose flow generates the Earth's magnetic field, and a solid inner core.
+The internal structure of Earth is the layers of the planet Earth, excluding its atmosphere and hydrosphere.
+The structure consists of an outer silicate solid crust, a highly viscous asthenosphere, and solid mantle, a liquid outer core whose flow generates the Earth's magnetic field, and a solid inner core.

 Scientific understanding of the internal structure of Earth is based on observations of topography and bathymetry, observations of rock in outcrop, samples brought to the surface from greater depths by volcanoes or volcanic activity, analysis of the seismic waves that pass through Earth, measurements of the gravitational and magnetic fields of Earth, and experiments with crystalline solids at pressures and temperatures characteristic of Earth's deep interior.

 Global properties

-Measurements of the force exerted by Earth's gravity can be used to calculate its mass.
+Note: In chondrite model (1), the light element in the core is assumed to be Si.
+Chondrite model (2) is a model of chemical composition of the mantle corresponding to the model of core shown in chondrite model (1).Measurements of the force exerted by Earth's gravity can be used to calculate its mass.
 Astronomers can also calculate Earth's mass by observing the motion of orbiting satellites.
 Earth's average density can be determined through gravimetric experiments, which have historically involved pendulums.
 The mass of Earth is about 6×10^24 kg.
-The average density of the Earth is 5.515 g/cm^{3}.
+The average density of Earth is 5.515 g/cm^{3}.

 Layers

 The structure of Earth can be defined in two ways: by mechanical properties such as rheology, or chemically.
 Mechanically, it can be divided into lithosphere, asthenosphere, mesospheric mantle, outer core, and the inner core.
 Chemically, Earth can be divided into the crust, upper mantle, lower mantle, outer core, and inner core.
-The geologic component layers of Earth are at increasing depths below the surface:
+The geologic component layers of Earth are at increasing depths below the surface.